 - Make the Site Name the title of your blog.
 This is not the domain name, rather the business or blog name

 - Give the site a descriptive blurb.
-“Travel Services Review Site” is an example.
-Make the description less than 60 characters.
+“Travel Affiliate Review Site” for example.
+Write a description of fewer than 60 characters.
 You can change this later on so don’t worry about getting things perfect for now

 - Take note of the Username and Password.
 If you prefer, you can change these.